umbraco/UmbracoDocs/Extending/Packages/Packages-on-Umbraco-Cloud/index.md

 **Site 2**:
-A website served through VS Code (Could be IIS or anything else, doesn't matter) Running on http://localhost:17025/ (Randomly generated) Has the ValueConenctor dll in the bin from the clone
+A website served through VS Code (Could be IIS or anything else, doesn't matter) Running on http://localhost:17025/ (Randomly generated) Has the ValueConnector dll in the bin from the clone

 Now we will set up these two identical sites to transfer content between eachother.